jonhyman/listerine/README.md

 Listerine::Runner.instance.run
 ```

-To run this file regularly, schedule a cron job.
+To run this file regularly, schedule a cron job such as the below to run monitors every 2 minutes.

+    */2 * * * * /path/to/monitor/file.rb

 Multiple environments
 ---------------------